Deltares-research/HydroFlows/tests/_large_data/README.md

 # large test data

 Large test data is not included in the repository.
-It is stored as artifact data to the [test-data release](https://github.com/Deltares-research/HydroFlows/releases/tag/test-data) on GitHub.
+It is stored in the [hydroflows-data](https://github.com/Deltares-research/hydroflows-data) as artifact data to the [data release](https://github.com/Deltares-research/hydroflows-data/releases/tag/data).
 The large test data is downloaded automatically using fixtures when running the tests and stored in the `tests/_large_data/data` directory.
 This directory is ignored by git.

 ## update large test data